1989–90 Australian region cyclone season: Tropical Cyclone Walter–Gregoara

 Walter existed from 3 to 27 March 1990.

 Tropical Cyclone Hilda

 Cyclone Hilda had cloud tops estimated at 19200 m tall.
-The measured cloud top temperature was -100 C which is the coldest cloud-top temperature ever measured.
+The measured cloud top temperature was -100 C which was the coldest cloud-top temperature ever measured.
 This record lasted until Typhoon Kammuri in 2019 with cloud tops of -109.35 C.

 Severe Tropical Cyclone Alex

 Alex was a fairly intense system.
 It existed from 14 to 26 March 1990.
 Despite the intensity, Alex never caused significant damage.